ksayer/assets-server/README.md

 - Fetches currency rates every second from https://rates.emcont.com/
 - Calculates average price from `bid` and `ask`
-- Stores rate points in MongoDB with index
+- Stores rate points in Redis/Mongo (depends on DB value in environment docker-compose.yml (mongo or redis), default redis)
 - WebSocket server on port `8080`
 - Clients can:
   - Request available assets